Bridge Financing: Everything You Need To Know

 - Warrants should expire when a startup is sold and should probably expire on an IPO.
 But the warrant holder will have the opportunity to purchase the shares before these events.

 Need More Help With Bridge Financing For Startups?

 If you need help with raising money for your startup and negotiating the best deal you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.